voxel-dot-at/argos3d_p100_ros_pkg/README.md

 ## First step: Get ROS ##

 The argos_p100_ros_kg works with ROS versions groovy and hydro.
 You can use catkin workspaces or the previous rosbuild to configure, compile and get ready ROS.

-We will point in the above lines how to get ros_hydro and catkin workspace from the tutorials of the ROS web site.
+We will point in the above lines how to get ros_hydro and catkin workspace ready from the tutorials of the ROS web site.

 In Ubuntu follow the ROS installation tutorial:
 >http://wiki.ros.org/hydro/Installation/Ubuntu.

-Using catkin workspaces:
+Why to use catkin workspaces:
 >http://wiki.ros.org/catkin
 >
 >http://wiki.ros.org/catkin_or_rosbuild
 >
 >http://wiki.ros.org/catkin/Tutorials/create_a_workspace

-To configure a catkin workspace in your ROS installation, follow this
+To configure a catkin workspace in your ROS installation, follow this:
 >ROS tutorial: http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment

 ## Known Problems ##